CodeYourFuture/curriculum/content/induction/blocks/learning-as-community/index.md

 In this session, we're going to describe how we harness our community to overcome obstacles and develop our understanding.

+### Resources

+The facilitator will need to use this presentation 👉 [Learning as a community presentation](https://miro.com/app/board/uXjVPy92Cu8=/)

 ### Preparation

 - [ ] Facilitator: Review this [presentation](https://miro.com/app/board/uXjVPy92Cu8=/) before class.